-Military to partner Enugu Govt on internal security
+Military to partner Enugu govt on internal security

 “We can’t adopt the present financing model if we must grow the economy exponentially.
 It has to be private sector driven and one of the indicators of the Ease of Doing Business is security.
 We have to secure our state, ensure our people work five days in a week in order to convince them of our state’s viability.

-“So, we are glad to have you and all the security agencies as our partner and you have assured us that your men will sustain the efforts to improve the security of lives and property in our state”, Mbah stated.
+“So, we are glad to have you and all the security agencies as our partner and you have assured us that your men will sustain the efforts to improve the security of lives and property in our state.”

-Also speaking, critical stakeholders, representatives, and leaders of various bodies, including the traditional institutions, labour, traders, religious institutions, CSOs, students, among others, while commending Mbah for his gallant efforts in shoring up security and productivity in the state, equally thanked the Chief of Defence Staff for all the assurances given.
+Also speaking, critical stakeholders, representatives, and leaders of various bodies, including the traditional institutions, labour, traders, religious institutions, CSOs, students, among others, while commending Mbah for his gallant efforts in shoring up security and productivity in the state, also thanked the CDS for all the assurances given.

 They pledged to mobilise their members and subjects towards supporting the efforts to restore Monday as a working day, saying the inability to work on Mondays for some years had seriously affected the economic fortunes of their members and subjects.

+He urged the military to rise to the challenges of insecurity bedeviling the nation.

-Chairman, Christian Association of Nigeria (CAN), Rev Emmanuel Ede reiterated the readiness of the Church to continue to partner with the Mbah administration and the security agencies to secure Enugu State.
+Similarly, chairman of the state chapter of Christian Association of Nigeria, CAN, Rev Emmanuel Ede, reiterated the readiness of the church to continue to partner with Mbah’s administration and the security agencies to secure Enugu State.

 Disclaimer